 The paste is not spicy in our opinion, but if you’re wanting to stretch your dollar, as it’s $4-5 a jar, you could use half so that it lasts for two meals.

 Now it’s time for one of the best parts of this dish, the coconut cream.
-We like coconut cream over coconut milk, as it’s a bit creamer than milk.
+We like coconut cream over coconut milk, as it’s a bit creamer than milk, but either work and will be delicious.
 And similar to the paste, we use the whole can of this.
 It mixes perfectly with the paste, giving the pan a soupier and creamy consistency.

 In the past, we used recipes that added chicken broth to the coconut cream or coconut milk, but we found that it made the dish a bit more watery, so we just do one can of coconut cream now.